We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Most professional-grade protein treatments are intended to use once every month or so.
 Daily leave-in hair products are safe for everyday use.
+But some also contain strong ingredients that shouldn’t be combined with heat or other salon products.
 When in doubt, follow the manufacturer’s instructions.

 Many protein treatments come in the form of a mask.
 These are applied after you shampoo and are left in for a few minutes before you rinse off and apply conditioner.

 Other protein treatments are applied or sprayed onto your hair after shampooing and conditioning.
 Once you apply the leave-in product, you may style your hair as usual.

 If you’re still deciding on a brand to try, consider keeping the following ingredients in mind when shopping for the right protein treatment: